opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     1. Do one of the following:

-    - Select in the xsheet the animation level containing the mouth drawings.
+    - Select in the Xsheet the animation level containing the mouth drawings.

     - Right-click in the work area on the mouth drawing you want to flip through, and choose the Select command related to the column containing the drawing you clicked.